 In addition to representing indigent persons in criminal cases, the Public Defender Agency also handles certain civil matters.
 The Agency represents parents in child in need of aid cases, juveniles in delinquency cases, and persons in mental health commitment proceedings.
 Interns may work on these civil cases.
-Additionally, there is one summer internship in Anchorage for a student who solely works in the civil section.
-There is also one position each summer for a parole intern.
-This student works in the Anchorage office, with the parole attorney, and represents clients charged with violating their parole.
+Additionally, there is one summer internship in Anchorage, and one summer internship in Fairbanks, for a student who works solely on civil cases.

 The Agency also has an opening for an intern or extern to work in the Anchorage office from roughly January 15 to April 15 as a legislative intern; these dates are somewhat flexible.
 The intern works closely with the Public Defender and advises the Public Defender on proposed legislation affecting the work of the Agency.
 The position involves legal and policy research.
 The intern also attends legislative hearings either in person or telephonically.